Skip to Content

 11. Ask Questions During Story Time

-While reading to your child, ask different types of questions to develop their higher-order thinking skills.
+While reading to children, ask different types of questions to develop their higher-order thinking skills.

 Examples are questions that require prediction, problem solving, understanding cause and effect, discussing character traits, personal opinions, etc.